adamgotterer/manager-README/README.md

 - No owners, just maintainers.
 If you can make a worthwhile improvement or change to an area you aren't familiar with, you should.

 - Code was meant to be changed.
-Don't take it personal if someone changes yours.
+Don't take it personally if someone changes yours.

 - Quality assurance is everyone's responsibility.
 I don't believe in hiring QA people as a dedicated role for engineers to throw work over the wall to.